-This provision, with the exception of Subparagraph (c), [should]/[shall] not apply to traditional knowledge described in Article 5(a)/5.1.]
+This provision, with the exception of Subparagraph (c), [should]/[shall] not apply to traditional knowledge described in Article 3.1.]

-- 9.4 Regardless of whether such acts are already permitted under Paragraph 1, the following shall be permitted: - (a) the use of traditional knowledge in cultural institutions recognized under the appropriate national law, archives, libraries, museums for non-commercial cultural heritage or other purposes in the public interest, including for preservation, display, research and presentation should be permitted; and - (b) the creation of an original work of authorship inspired by traditional knowledge.] - 9.5 [[There shall be no right to [exclude others] from using knowledge that:]/[The provisions of Article 5 shall not apply to any use of knowledge that:] - (a) has been independently created [outside the beneficiaries' community]; - (b) [legally] derived from sources other than the beneficiary; or - (c) is known [through lawful means] outside of the beneficiaries' community.] - 9.6 [Protected traditional knowledge shall not be deemed to have been misappropriated or misused if the protected traditional knowledge was: - (a) obtained from a printed publication; - (b) obtained from one or more holders of the protected traditional knowledge with their prior informed consent or approval and involvement; or - (c) mutually agreed terms for [access and benefit sharing]/[fair and equitable compensation] apply to the protected traditional knowledge that was obtained, and were agreed upon by the national contact point.]] - 9.7 [National authorities shall exclude from protection traditional knowledge that is already available without restriction to the general public.]
+- 6.3 Regardless of whether such acts are already permitted under Paragraph 1, the following shall be permitted: - (a) the use of traditional knowledge in cultural institutions recognized under the appropriate national law, archives, libraries, museums for non-commercial cultural heritage or other purposes in the public interest, including for preservation, display, research and presentation should be permitted; and

+- (b) the creation of an original work of authorship inspired by traditional knowledge.] - 6.4 [[There shall be no right to [exclude others] from using knowledge that:]/[The provisions of Article 3 shall not apply to any use of knowledge that:] - (a) has been independently created [outside the beneficiaries' community]; - (b) [legally] derived from sources other than the beneficiary; or - (c) is known [through lawful means] outside of the beneficiaries' community.] - 6.5 [Protected traditional knowledge shall not be deemed to have been misappropriated or misused if the protected traditional knowledge was: - (a) obtained from a printed publication; - (b) obtained from one or more holders of the protected traditional knowledge with their prior informed consent or approval and involvement; or - (c) mutually agreed terms for [access and benefit sharing]/[fair and equitable compensation] apply to the protected traditional knowledge that was obtained, and were agreed upon by the national contact point.]] - 6.6 [[Member States]/[Contracting Parties] may exclude from protection diagnostic, therapeutic and surgical methods for the treatment of humans or animals.]] - 6.7 [National authorities shall exclude from protection traditional knowledge that is already available without restriction to the general public.]